shaoyih/One-Shot/docs/final.md

 <img src="images/e45-1.jpg">
 <br>

-Overall the agent reaches our expectation of learning, since the task in some way is to complicated and unstable, so its accuracy also reach our expectation.
+Overall the agent reaches our expectation of learning, since the task in some way is too complicated and unstable, so its accuracy also reach our expectation.

 ### <br />